adevrrc/adev-p2-notes/docs/text-file-io/text-file-io.md

 In C# all files are considered a sequential stream of bytes.
 All files end with an **end-of-file marker** or at a specific byte number (determined by the data structure).
 When a file is opened, an object is created and a stream is associated with the object.

-There are many file-processing class in the .NET Framework, most of which are in the `System.IO` namespace.
+There are many file-processing classes in the .NET Framework, most of which are in the `System.IO` namespace.

-* `StreamReader` - Used for text input from a file.
+* **StreamReader** - Used for text input from a file.
-* `StreamWriter` - Used for text output to a file.
+* **StreamWriter** - Used for text output to a file.
-* `FileStream` - Used for both input from and output to a file.
+* **FileStream** - Used for both input from and output to a file.

 ## File and Directory Classes

 The `File` and `Directory` classes contain methods to access file and directory information from the file system.

 The `File` class is a static class used to determine information about files.
 The information can be used to open files for reading and writing.
+Here are the common methods:

 * **AppendText** - Returns a StreamWriter that appends text to an existing file or creates a file if one does not exist.
 * **Copy** - Copies a file to a new file.